 The increasing prevalence of overweight in children and adolescents is observed globally.
 From 2000 to 2016, the proportion of overweight children (5 to 19 years of age) doubled worldwide, from 1 in 10 to almost 1 in 5 second children, UNICEF (2019).
 The Latin American and Caribbean region follows the same trend, with the prevalence of overweight children doubled since 1990.

-These problems affect people’s health and quality of life, cause several illnesses, and bring social and economic consequences to families, communities, and governments.
-But it is important to note that obesity is preventable.
+These problems affect people’s health and quality of life, it also promotes social and economic consequences to families, communities (especially among the most vulnerable), and in governments decision-making.

 This horizontal knowledge exchange, especially regarding the fight against childhood overweight and obesity, aims to support processes to strengthen national public institutions and health and nutrition sectors considered fundamental for the management of public food and nutrition policies in partner countries.